robcxyz/cookiecutter-terragrunt-aws-icon/README.md

 trying to generalize components.
 Please see the [ttd](#ttd) for what needs to be built.
 This is part a larger project on cookiecutter.
 Please pm [me](https://github.com/robcxyz) to ask more.

+Status:
+- terraform 12 not tested
+- Only `basic-p-rep` working

 ### Pre-installation

 This package depends on these requirements